Mowynn History, Family Crest & Coats of Arms

 "Rosteage, [in the parish of Gerrans, Cornwall] in the reign of Elizabeth, was the seat of Reginald Mohun, a captain under Sir Walter Raleigh.
 In this family it continued until the year 1662, when it was purchased by Nicholas Kempe, Esq."

-Important Dates for the Mowynn family
+Early History of the Mowynn family

 This web page shows only a small excerpt of our Mowynn research.
 Another 260 words (19 lines of text) covering the years 1390, 1579, 1587, 1712, 1718, 1603, 1642, 1625, 1626, 1595, 1641, 1620, 1665, 1616, 1684, 1571, 1641, 1645, 1692, 1681, 1685, 1689, 1690 and are included under the topic Early Mowynn History in all our PDF Extended History products and printed products wherever possible.